This page describes how to manage individual or group access to Identity-Aware Proxy (IAP)-secured resources at the resource level.

 To learn more about granting roles, see Granting, changing, and revoking access.

-To control access to a Cloud IAP-secured resource with the GCP Console, follow the process to add or remove access.
+To control access to a IAP-secured resource with the Cloud Console, follow the process to add or remove access.

 Backend Services: All backend services will be secured.